dotlang/language/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>><

 # Type System

+Note that using `=` for resources (like threads or files) will not create new resource.
+Just create new variables pointing to the same resource.

 We have universal immutability.
 Everything is immutable.
 You can however re-assign a variable to a new value.
 Compiler will detect local variable updates which are not escape and optimize them to use mutable variable (for example for numerical calculations which happens only inside a function).